 This is usually provided by a Graduated Support Plan or Education, Health and Care Plan (EHCP).
-This means your CYP will have been identified as needing a very high level of support to access the be provided from the budget available to the school.
-Usually your CYP will also need specialist support from professionals outside the school e.g. Speech and Language Therapy (SALT), the ASD Outreach Team (Spectra), Learning Support Advisory Teacher (LSAT), Sensory Inclusion difficulties), Educational
+This means your CYP will have been identified as needing a very high level of support to access the curriculum, which cannot be provided from the budget available to the school.
+Usually your CYP will also need specialist support from professionals outside the school e.g. Speech and Language Therapy (SALT), the ASD Outreach Team (Spectra), Learning Support Advisory Teacher (LSAT), Sensory Inclusion Service (hearing and visual difficulties), Educational Psychology, etc.

-Psychology, etc.

-For your CYP this will mean
+For your CYP this will mean:

-- the GSP/EHCP will outline the level of support your CYP will receive, how support should be used and what strategies must be put in place. theGSP/ EHCP will set out long and short term goals for your CYP.

-- the EHCP will be reviewed annually.
+- the GSP/EHCP will outline the level of support your CYP will receive, how support should be used and what strategies must be put in place. - theGSP/ EHCP will set out long and short term goals for your CYP. - the EHCP will be reviewed annually.

-This type of support is only lable to CYP whose learning needs are severe, complex and, in some cases, lifelong.
+This type of support is only available to CYP whose learning needs are severe, complex and, in some cases, lifelong.